wenchaoliu-93/pptx-translator-bilingual/README.md

                         Example: en
   target_language_code  The language code requested for the language of the
                         target text.
 Example: pt
-  input_file_path       The path of the pptx file that should be translated

 optional arguments:
   -h, --help            show this help message and exit